mmdolbow/SQLPond/README.md

 SELECT
     s.ORGID as schoolId
     ,FLOOR(s.ORGID/1000000)*1000000 as districtID
-    ,CONCAT(d.NUMBER,'-',d.TYPE,'-',SUBSTRING(CONVERT(varchar(12),s.ORGID),6,3)) as formattedID --derive from district number and type, and the 3 digits from 6-8 in the school ID
+    ,CONCAT(d.NUMBER,'-',d.TYPE,'-',SUBSTRING(CAST(s.ORGID AS varchar(12)),6,3)) as formattedID --derive from district number and type, and the 3 digits from 6-8 in the school ID
     ,d.NAME as districtName
     ,s.SCHNAME as schoolName
     ,CONCAT(s.ADDRESS,', ',s.CITY,', MN ',s.ZIP) as Address